BEEF LIVER BALLS

 It was found that pill containers were often grabbed off bedside tables or off the floor.
 Worse still, many owners accidently gave their own medication to pets?!

-To prevent dog medication poisoning, it is best to lock away your tablets when they are not being used and to 'child proof' your house and cupboards etc. The same principles for safety for young children (keeping drugs inaccessable) apply to dogs and cats.
+To prevent dog medication poisoning, call animal poisons hotline Australia and it is best to lock away your tablets when they are not being used and to 'child proof' your house and cupboards etc. The same principles for safety for young children (keeping drugs inaccessable) apply to dogs and cats.

 2 Insecticides (Flea and tick products)